 Ban on painful shearing procedures

-- During the sheering process, goats (who are natural prey animals) suffer severe distress being pinned down while shorn.
+- During the shearing process, goats (who are natural prey animals) suffer severe distress being pinned down while shorn.
 There have been investigations done that have documented rough handling of the animals, with workers dragging the goats by their horns and legs or even by their tails.
 Workers are time-constricted and are working quickly and carelessly, not providing any pain relief to the animals that are inevitably injured in the overtly rushed shearing process (2).
 With new regulations, the workers are supposed to shear the animals in front of CCTV cameras to prevent unnecessary abuse of the animals, but it does not change the goat’s stress while being pinned down.

 - Unlike sheep, goats do not have insulating layers of body fat to keep them warm after shearing.
 Thermoregulatory consequences can be fatal even during the summer shearing process – in spite of the moderate temperatures, the wind and rain make goats vulnerable to pneumonia and consequently high mortality rate (3).